Most Effective Products

 Keith's Pro Tips

-"Although herbicides are useful tools to control doveweed, the most important factor to prevent doveweed problems is to have vigorous healthy turf.
-Doveweed requires a lot of sunlight, so if the turf effectively shades the ground, doveweed will have a hard time growing and producing new seed."
+"Although herbicides are useful tools to control doveweed, the most important factor in preventing doveweed problems is to have vigorous, healthy turf.
+Doveweed requires a lot of sunlight, so if the turf effectively shades the ground, doveweed will have difficulty growing and producing new seed."

 Doveweed Control: How To Get Rid of Doveweed

 This page is a general DIY guide for controlling doveweed.
-Using the products and methods suggested you get control of doveweed.
-Follow this DIY article and use the recommended products, and we guarantee 100% control of doveweed.
+Using the suggested products and methods, you can control dove weed.
+Follow this DIY article and use the recommended products; we guarantee 100% control of doveweed.

-Doveweed is a summer annual weed species and usually germinates later in the growing season than usual compared to other summer annual weeds, becoming a problem late in the summer.
+Doveweed is a summer annual weed species that usually germinate later in the growing season than usual compared to other annual weeds, becoming a problem late in the summer.

-This weed is believed to have originated in the Southeastern United States but has been rapidly expanding to other areas of the country.
-The light green color and texture of Doveweed has been a source of frustration for lawn owners due to how much it differs from the color and texture of desired turfgrasses.
+This weed is believed to have originated in the Southeastern United States but has been rapidly expanding to other areas.
+The light green color and texture of doveweed have been a source of frustration for lawn owners because they differ greatly from the color and texture of desired turfgrasses.

-Doveweed reproduces by seeds and stolons and grows at a fast rate under moist conditions.
-The plants form dense, pure stands that smother and outcompete other vegetation in the area.
+Doveweed reproduces by seeds and stolons and grows quickly under moist conditions.
+The plants form dense, pure stands that smother and outcompete other vegetation.
 Doveweed also likes to reside in areas of moisture, so its presence in your yard is a dead giveaway that you have soil moisture problems.

 Identification